Health Advocacy Clinic

 Successfully completing the requirements for the NIU Law Health Advocacy Clnic also satisfies the capstone experience required for obtaining the Certificate in Civil Advocacy.

-Colleen Boraca, Clinical Assistant Professor
+Colleen Boraca, Clinical Associate Professor

 Location: Hesed House, Aurora, IL